 The first is to paint with ECOS Air Purifying Paint which contains zeolite to absorb odors.
 This can certainly help quite a bit to noticeably reduce the fragrant odor.

-The second strategy is to block the odor.
+The part is to block the odor.

 For this, we would use AFM Transitional Primer or BIN Shellac Primer (or even pure shellac for the extremely sensitive) which are a better block of odors than a regular primer.
 Followed by AFM Safecoat Paint.